 It is dangerous at school start and finish times especially at the Lindisfarne school at Terranora.
 This is due to a lack of street parking and turn-around areas on Mahers Lane.
-I have witnessed 2 accidents recently and am regularly concerned for the safety of my children around this area.

-It is dangerous at school start and finish times especially at the Lindisfarne school at Terranora.
+I have witnessed 2 accidents recently and am It is dangerous at school start and finish times especially at the Lindisfarne school at Terranora.
 This is due to a lack of street parking and turn-around areas on Mahers Lane.
-I have witnessed 2 accidents recently and am regularly concerned for the safety of my children around this area.

-too far to walk to tweed city from kingscliff
+I have witnessed 2 accidents recently and am too far to walk to tweed city from kingscliff

 In my mobility scooter the access on and off the footpaths is unsafe and dangerous.
-The access route to Tweed City Shopping Centre is dangerous in one section where few people can be at one time when waiting for light (Cnr Midjinbil Drive and Blundel Blvd)

-A few trees planted on the footpaths have large metal plates around the base all the trees, all trees planted on footpaths should have these metal plates around them.
-This mainly applies to Tweed Heads.

-When with a client that has a powered wheelchair there is not enough access points to cross the roadway.
+The access route to Tweed City Shopping Centre is dangerous in one section where few people can be at one time when waiting for light (Cnr A few trees planted on the footpaths have large metal plates around the base all the trees, all trees planted on When with a client that has a powered wheelchair there is not enough access points to cross the roadway.
 The camber of the footpath to roadway when crossing the road is sometimes too steep and not uniform.
-For example at Kirkwood Dve/Midgingbul intersection the steepness of the rise from roadway to footpath is too steep when pushing a manual wheelchair and the gradient is also outside of the parameters for using a powered wheelchair as well.
-On Cunningham Street & Sullivan Road there is no footpath.
-The only way that 4 clients in wheelchairs I work with can access the community is using a vehicle as pedestrian access from their residence is non-existent and would be a WH&S issue for the carer.

-too much traffic on dry dock road when going to and from lindisfarne school - needs traffic lights operating for the school times for safety and convenience. too many little children at risk in the current situations

-As above, due to cars turning around and parking on Mahers Lane.
-Also lack of street parking on Sunshine Avenue is a problem.

-As above, due to cars turning around and parking on Mahers Lane.
-Also lack of street parking on Sunshine Avenue is a The corner of Sunshine Avenue and Dry Dock Road is a disaster waiting to happen.
+For example at Kirkwood Dve/ Midgingbul intersection the steepness of the rise from roadway to footpath is too steep when pushing a manual wheelchair and the gradient is also outside of the parameters for using a powered wheelchair as too much traffic on dry dock road when going to and from lindisfarne school - needs traffic lights operating for the As above, due to cars turning around and parking on Mahers Lane.
+Also lack of street parking on Sunshine As above, due to cars turning around and parking on Mahers Lane.
+Also lack of street parking on Sunshine The corner of Sunshine Avenue and Dry Dock Road is a disaster waiting to happen.
 Someone (most likely a school kid) will be seriously injured or killed there unless something is done about it.
 It's just as dangerous for pedestrians and people in vehicles.
 I'm amazed that they just did a significant amount of work on that section of Dry Dock Road and didn't add a pedestrian crossing over Sunshine Avenue, and a 2nd lane on Dry Dock Road for cars turning right out of Sunshine Avenue.